 We hold an extensive community consultation every four years to review our Community Strategic Plan and see if our community's priorities have shifted.
-This tells us what strategies we need to change to meet the evolving needs of our community.
-We also ask people for a wishlist of what they would love to see us do into the future.
+This tells us what strategies we need to change to meet the evolving needs of local residents.
+We also ask people for a wishlist of what they would love to see in the future.